top of page

 About: The ‘About’ or ‘Our Story’ page is your place to share a little of what makes your restaurant so unique.
 Write about the background story of your business, your expertise, mission and values.
 You might also want to introduce your team members and tell each of their individual stories.
 Let your site visitors get a feel for your restaurant, its people, and the ideas behind it, so that they’ll feel right at home even before stopping by.

-Testimonials: This one is optional, but if any of your customers have ever raved about your life changing macaroons, or if any publication has ever wrote a review glorifying your exceptional service, don’t miss out on the free PR work.
+Testimonials: This one is optional, but if any of your customers have ever raved about your life changing macaroons, or if any publication has ever written a review glorifying your exceptional service, don’t miss out on the free PR work.
 Customers view unbiased reviews as a highly reliable source of information, so add flattering quotes, and don’t forget to name the source for extra credibility.

 03. Choose a mouth-watering template